Traveling to Greece during Covid-19: What you need to know before you go

 What are the restrictions?

-Until January 7, all arrivals must quarantine.
-Those coming from the UK must quarantine for 10 days.
-All other permitted travelers must quarantine for three days at their hotel or home.
+All arrivals must quarantine for seven days at their hotel or home.

 All arrivals in Greece, including Greek citizens and permanent residents, must provide a negative test result.
 This must have been taken within 72 hours of departure, must be written in English and include the name and passport number of the person traveling.
 This does not apply to children under 10.
 For full details of the laboratories accepted, see here.

+Travelers from the UK must also have a rapid test on arrival in Greece.
+Any negative test will require at least 14 days of quarantine.
+Arrivals from other countries may also face these requirements.

 All travelers must complete a Passenger Locator Form (PLF) prior to departure.
 This includes details of where the individual has been and the address they plan to stay at in Greece.
 Each PLF includes a unique QR code which must be scanned upon arrival at the Greek border.

 The QR code will tell you whether you need to have an additional test done at the airport.
 If you do, you must self-isolate until you have the results -- around 24 hours.

-Note: Editor's Note — Coronavirus cases remain high across the globe.
-Health officials caution that travel increases your chances of getting and spreading the virus.
-Staying home is the best way to stem transmission.
-Below is information on what to know if you still plan to travel, last updated on February 5.